-The Superintendent or designee may approve interdistrict attendance permits for the following reasons, when stipulated in the agreement:
+The Superintendent or designee may approve interdistrict attendance permits for the following reasons:

 - The student’s parent(s)/guardian(s) are employed full time by the Del Mar Union School District.